 Once you’ve gone through the process of providing everyone with training, it’s important that you get them to put it to practice.
 After all, it’s all good and well knowing the theory but can your staff use their knowledge practically?
 Have they understood and internalised the knowledge?

 To test that out, you have role-playing.

-By role-playing, we referring to any situation where you can get your staff to act as customers to ask questions about a particular product line.
+By role-playing, we refer to any situation where you can get your staff to act like customers to ask questions about a particular product line.
 Remember, this is about offering customer service that can’t be found anywhere else.
 And that can’t be done by just focusing on the typical customer questions.
 Rather think outside of the box.
 In so doing, you can test your employees to the point that they can talk about your products without second-guessing themselves.